Alexejhero/Menu-Item-Overrides/README.md

 ### Additional features

 - You can use the `Debug Mode` toggle to append the priorities of each item to the end of their path, so you can better see how to modify them.
-(This is not present in any of the above screenshots because we took them before we added this feature, but we think you can find the button on your own 🙂)
+(This is not present in any of the above screenshots because we took them before we added this feature, but it's in the top right)
 - By going to `Tools/Menu Item Overrides/See Report...` you can see a list of all of the menu items and their priorities _before_ they were modified by this package.

 ### Limitations